robert-ros/gazebo_pallet_tracking/readme.md

 This packages provides a detection system for pallets using Gazebo.
 An europallet model has been modified and now it has three marks for detection.
 OpenCV detects the color of the marks and filters the image.
-After that, it runs a algortihn to detect the shapes of the marks.
+After that, it runs a algortihm to detect the shapes of the marks.
 With this localization and the pointcloud of the camera we get the distance.
 Finally, the position and orientations is calculated.

 # User guide